Nick Rodriguez: 2024

 Rodriguez competed against Victor Hugo in the main event of Who's Number One 22 on February 9, 2024.
 He lost the match by decision.

 Rodriguez competed against Roberto Jimenez in the co-main event of UFC Fight Pass Invitational 6 on March 3, 2024.
 He won the match on points.

 Rodriguez competed against Mason Fowler in the main event of UFC Fight Pass Invitational 7 on May 15, 2024.
 He won the match on points.

 Rodriguez was invited to compete in the over 99 kg division of the 2024 ADCC World Championship on August 17–18, 2024.
 However, he later withdrew from the event in order to compete in the over 80 kg division of the Craig Jones Invitational on August 16–17, 2024 instead.
 Rodriguez submitted Max Gimenis, Owen Livesey, Adam Bradley, and Fellipe Andrew to win the tournament.

 Rodriguez faced Michael Pixley on October 10, 2024 in the main event of the UFC Fight Pass Invitational 8.
 He won the match by submission.

 2025

 Rodriguez competed against Victor Hugo in the main event of UFC Fight Pass Invitational 10 on March 6, 2025.
 He lost the match by submission.

 Rodriguez next faced Kaynan Duarte in the main event of Who’s Number One 27 on April 18, 2025.
 He won the match by decision.

 Professional wrestling career

 On April 24, 2023, Rodriguez revealed that he had attended tryouts for WWE, an American professional wrestling promotion.
 While it was initially reported that he been accepted to the promotion along with several other athletes who attended the tryouts, WWE ultimately passed on signing Rodriguez.

 Personal life

-Rodriguez's younger brother Jacob, known as Jay or J-Rod, is a former B-Team Jiu Jitsu competitor.A former two-time state and regional champion in wrestling, he won the 2022 ADCC North American West Coast Trials in the -88 kg division.
+Rodriguez's younger brother Jacob, known as Jay or J-Rod, is a former B-Team Jiu Jitsu competitor.
+A former two-time New Jersey regional champion in wrestling, he won the 2022 ADCC North American West Coast Trials in the -88 kg division.